2 April 2026

 A playlist flows when each track feels like it belongs where it is.

-If you want to make a playlist flow better, focus on five things.
+If you want to improve flow, focus on a few practical things.

 Start with a clear opening

-Your first few tracks matter more than most people realise.
+Your first few tracks matter more than most people think.
 If you start too hard, you lose room to build.
-If you start too flat, nothing grabs attention.

 Build energy gradually